AsahiOw/Youtube-video-audio-download/README.md

 ## Requirements
 - Chrome Browser
-- Other Chromium-based Browsers should work as well (not tested yet)
+- Other Chromium-based Browsers should work as well

 ## Setup
 1. Clone the repository or use the download link in the [Link](#link) section